jreybert/vimagit/README.md

 #### g:magit_refresh_gitgutter

-When set to 1, and if vim-gitgutter plugin is installed, gitgutter signs will be updated each time magit update the git status of a file (i.e. when a file or a hunk is staged/unstaged).
+When set to 1, and if [vim-gitgutter][2] plugin is installed, gitgutter signs will be updated each time magit update the git status of a file (i.e. when a file or a hunk is staged/unstaged).
 Default value is 1.